Content Map Terms

 Positive airway pressure (PAP) therapy is a generic term applied to therapy devices that treat obstructive sleep apnea (OSA) by using a stream of compressed air to support the upper airway during sleep.
 PAP therapy should only be prescribed by a referring practitioner (physician or nurse practitioner) or specialist after a patient has undergone a physical evaluation and appropriate diagnostic testing.

-The Positive Airway Pressure Buyer's Guide was created by the Ministry of Health to support patients when purchasing a Positive Airway Pressure device.
+The Positive Airway Pressure Buyer's Guide was created by the Ministry of Health to support patients when purchasing a PAP device.
 It includes information on:

 • Machine and mask types